 The deferred special assessment has to be paid back when the property is sold or transferred.
-If not paid, there is an additional one percent per month added to the interest, computed from the date of transfer.
+If not paid, the interest rate increases to one percent per month, computed from the date of transfer.
 If the owner of the property dies, the loan needs to be paid within one year after the death.